- What is Interlibrary Loan?

 Return items to any B&ECPL library.
 Please do not place the items in a drop box.
 Items returned in a drop box may be damaged and you are responsible for the condition upon return.
 Take the items inside to the Information desk and include all of the paperwork given to you when the item was checked out.

-Yes.
-You are responsible for fees at the same rate as items belonging to B&ECPL Fines & Fees Some lending libraries may also impose an additional overdue fee which will be charged to you.
+The B&ECPL does not charge late fees, however some lending libraries may also impose an additional overdue fee which will be charged to you.

 Your Interlibrary Loan request privilege will be blocked if one or more Interlibrary Loan items are 8 days overdue.
-Your B&ECPL library privilege will be blocked once overdue fees exceed $10.00.
+Your B&ECPL library privileges will be blocked once charges on your account exceed $50.00.

 If you damage or lose an Interlibrary Loan item you are responsible for payment of the actual cost of the item and any processing fees required by the lending library.
-The fees will be added to your B&ECPL account.
-Borrowing privileges for both B&ECPL and Interlibrary Loan will be blocked until your fine balance is $10 or less.
+The charges will be added to your B&ECPL account.
+Borrowing privileges for both B&ECPL and Interlibrary Loan will be blocked until your fine balance is $50 or less.

 * This is not the same as the 4 digit PIN used with your regular library account.